Callawayasaurus: Description

 The neck contains 56 vertebrae which are relatively short compared to other elasmosaurids.
 Callawayasaurus fossils have no pectoral bars; in common with other plesiosaurs such as Terminonatator.
 They also lack postaxial accessory facets.

 Another nearly complete skeleton was found to be slightly more robust than the holotype specimen.
 This subtle change may indicate sexual dimorphism.

-Distribution
+Paleoenvironment

 The first Callawayasaurus remains were found in the Paja Formation near Leiva, Boyaca Colombia.

 The specific name for the type, "columbiensis", means "from Colombia".

 Callawayasaurus are known from the Aptian faunal stage of the early Cretaceous period, which extended from 125 to 112 million years ago.